Keerthi-2025/CravyKitchen/README.md

 # 🍴 CravyKitchen

 A **static and responsive restaurant website** built with **Next.js 15** and **Tailwind CSS v4**, featuring dark mode, animations, and a modern design.
-This project was developed by referring to a YouTube tutorial and extended with best practices in **UI/UX design** and **deployment**.

 ---